paulomrcunha/hello-world/README.md

 # hello-world
 Hello World project learning GitHub

-Hello Github, I like Node.js and Coffeescript (that's what I'made of!).
+GitHub, I like Node.js and Coffeescript (that's what I'made of!).